TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`setJoyRay(r)`*

 **Synopsis:**
-This function set the ray of vjoy.
+This function set the ray of Vijoy.

 **Arguments**
-- `r`: The ray of vjoy.
+- `r`: The ray of Vijoy.

 **Returns**
 - *Nothing*